angie0120/AWS-IAM-user-lists-with-Ollama-NIST-AI/README.md

 ### What is HackIDLE-NIST-Coder?

-HackIDLE-NIST-Coder is an AI model trained specifically on cybersecurity topics and NIST frameworks.
+[HackIDLE-NIST-Coder Model](https://ollama.com/library/etgohome/hackidle-nist-coder) is an AI model trained specifically on cybersecurity topics and NIST frameworks.

 Its purpose is to:
 - understand NIST 800-53 controls